Stony Stratford

 Stony Stratford is a market town in Buckinghamshire and a constituent town of Milton Keynes, England.
-It is located on Watling Street, historically the Roman road from London to Chester.
+It is located on Watling Street, the Roman road from London to Chester.
 It is also a civil parish with a town council in the City of Milton Keynes.
-It is in the north-west corner of the Milton Keynes urban area, bordering Northamptonshire and separated from it by the River Great Ouse.
-In 2011 the parish had a population of 7736.
+It is about 5 miles from the city centre, in the north-west corner of the Milton Keynes urban area, just across the River Great Ouse from Northamptonshire.
+At the 2021 census, the parish had a population of 7,872.